 - Experience a different kind of project every two weeks!

-- Do conservation work in the Himalayan Mountains
+- Do conservation work in Nepal

 - Explore the UNESCO temples of Angkor Wat and take a safari at Chitwan National Park.